ZachBaird/event_manager/readme.md

 ## Files

 Code files sit inside the `lib` directory.
 The `event_manager.rb` file is the entrypoint of the application.
-Some legacy code I wrote while building this sites in the `lib/notes` directory.
+Some legacy code I wrote while building this sits in the `lib/notes` directory.
 This includes some code reading the csv file without the `csv` gem and some code reading it out with the `csv` gem.